 An alternative explanation for the pattern in Table 2 is that Russia values the stakes differently in each conflict and thus the correlation with the deterrence gradient is spurious.
 The cases of Estonia and Georgia appear to be consistent with this alternative.
 Russia let Estonia join NATO without a fight in 2004 and merely sought to register a protest vote in 2007 when Tallinn moved a Soviet statue.
 By contrast, Russia had supported separatists in Georgia since the early 1990s and was highly resolved to ward off Western encroachment.
 On the basis of different Russian priorities, one might try to explain the single-domain response to Estonia versus the multi-domain engagement in Georgia in terms of efficiency alone.
 The case of Ukraine, however, puts this alternative to the test and finds it wanting.

 Ukraine, seat of the medieval Kievan Rus empire, is more salient in Russian nationalist mythology than Georgia, a peripheral outpost in the Caucuses far from Moscow.
 Russian identify, aspiration, and resentment has always looked toward Europe, not Asia.
 The Black Sea port of Sevastopol also makes Crimea more strategically salient.
-As Driscoll and Maliniak (2016) point out,
+As Driscoll and Maliniak (2016) point out, Russian military planners express significantly more concern over NATO forward deployment in Ukraine than in Georgia.

-No Russian military planner seriously thinks that Georgia is going to tip the strategic balance between Russia and the West, but every Russian military planner would worry about having NATO precision-guided missiles and artillery in Eastern Ukraine.
-To block this outcome, the Kremlin’s strategy seems to be creating more ‘frozen’ conflicts—in Crimea, and perhaps elsewhere.
-The tone and tenor of the conversations about NATO expansion in the capital cities of alliance member states are quite different in 2015 than they were at the Bucharest Summit of 2008.
-Everyone has been reminded just how serious a game is being played and how high the stakes actually are.

 The Western deterrent response in the wake of the Maidan crisis was accordingly muted, consisting mainly of economic sanctions, deployments of U.S. fighter jets to Poland, and eventually arms and assistance to Kiev, but no NATO ground forces on Ukrainian soil.
 Fighter jets would, of course, be ideal for attacking Russian armored columns in a conventional war, but their very mobility makes them a weak signal of commitment compared to a counterfactual ground force deployment (Gartzke and Kagotani 2017).
 It is not uncommon in cross-domain deterrence that the means suited for winning one type of war are ill suited for deterring another type of war.

 Yet while the Western deterrence posture was weak in Ukraine, it was also not nothing.
 If Russian moves were motivated by efficiency rather than deterrence, then we would expect to see a more overt Russian military response (at least similar to Georgia, which is valued even less than Ukraine).
 On the contrary, Russia has taken pains to create a fig leaf of ambiguity about the identity of Russian troops, the presence of Russian heavy weapons, and its role in orchestrating disinformation campaigns.
 There was never any real confusion about who was responsible for the “little green men” in Crimea, but the initial lack of consensus about whether Russia’s actions violated international law created a pretext that enabled western powers to both uphold international law in principle and avoid any major action in practice.
-Cold War covert action, similarly, was often an open secret between the United States and the Soviet Union that enabled both sides to compete in limited ways without openly escalating contests because of public demands for action (Carson 2015; Carnegie and Carson 2018).